 Since BICAS is fundamentally implemented in MATLAB, and the bash wrapper script that launches it passes on all the CLI arguments to the corresponding MATLAB script, BICAS can also be run from the MATLAB command-line, and hence the MATLAB GUI, with almost identical functionality and user interface.
 This is useful since (1) it can likely be run on platforms other than Linux(!) (not tested), (2) it eliminates the overhead of launching and quitting MATLAB (a few seconds), and (3) it enables the user to use the MATLAB IDE's debugging features (breakpoints, step-by-step execution, inspecting internal variables etc.).
 This mode of operation is therefore very useful for debugging and development.
-The other primary differences between this mode of operation and launching BICAS from the bash wrapper script are: (1) The user has to use MATLAB's syntax for submitting arguments, and (2) log messages cannot be saved to a log file using the official --log <path> arguments, and are instead intermingled with error messages (stderr), standard output (stdout), and various MATLAB text output although all these categories of messages can be visually distinguished, partly due to using BICAS' own internal standardized use of prefixes.
+The other primary differences between this mode of operation and launching BICAS from the bash wrapper script are: (1) The user has to use MATLAB's syntax for submitting arguments, and (2) log messages cannot be saved to a log file using the official -log <path>arguments, and (2) log messages cannot be saved to a log file using the official -log <path>arguments, and various MATLAB text output although all these categories of messages can be visually distinguished, partly due to using BICAS' own internal standardized use of prefixes.